-I like to think a sense of place is a lens that we look through to describe the distinctive character of our locality.
+I like to think of a sense of place as a lens that we look through to describe the distinctive character of our locality.
 This essence of a place gifts us with an emotional bond or attachment and can be experienced as a feeling of belonging, comfort, safety and well-being inspired by our home, garden, or area.

 The Andalusian Gardens surrounding the Moorish Alhambra Palace in Granada, Spain, was the first genuinely breathtaking gardens I had ever seen.
 I came across some photos this week and was once again stunned by the garden’s beauty.
 What struck me was the deep sense of place this garden imbues and how perfect the spaces’ structural design showcases the surviving remnants of the Islamic rule in the Iberian Peninsula (711–1492).

 The Alhambra Palace Gardens include formal areas and extend to the surrounding areas, particularly the General life or Summer House.
 It is an unequalled example of the use of structure to form a magnificent garden space that connects the viewer to the history, culture and essence of the gardens.
 Previously on my return from Spain in 2018, I wrote about the Summer House, often called the Gardens of the Architect.
 The gardens are perfect.

 In Roman literature and mythology, a sense of place was referred to as a deity watching over the area called ‘genius loci’, a Latin term meaning spirit of place.
 Although, sense of place, I think, is more a feeling or an emotion, not something supernatural but intangible, a 6th sense.
 A feeling stimulated by a place’s distinctive atmosphere or essence.
 The materials that define a garden space, the walls, trees, buildings, and plants, all have visual appeal, texture, and function.
 But a sense of place will help connect us to the culture, geography, and history of the area in which we live and garden.